 Inaction Involves Many Forms of Complacency

 We use the term complacency to characterize much inaction.
 Inactions are not simply oversights.
-Complacent inaction is common because the human mind quickly defaults to habit-driven behaviors we have developed or behaviors that immediately provide relief or avoid pain points.
-We are complacent in what we are already doing, even if it means losing out on long-term gains.
+Complacent inaction is common because the human mind quickly defaults to habit-driven behaviors or behaviors that immediately provide relief or avoid pain points.
+We’re complacent in what we’re already doing, even if it means losing out on long-term gains.
+This is common in healthcare where so much of what we are doing is trying to improve long-term outcomes.
+Short-term, immediate reactions can get in the way.

 HCPs show complacent inaction: HCPs may be slow to adopt new products despite support in clinical guidelines and standards of care.